Difference Between Vedic Religion and Hinduism

 1. Some concepts that are shared are reincarnation and karma.
 However, reincarnation in Vedic religion is more based on the cycle of life and death, whereas Hindu reincarnation is based on fate.

-2. The Vedic religion is more based on strength and control, whereas Hinduism is more focused on finding inner strength.
+2. The Vedic religion is more based on strength and control, whereas Hinduism focuses more on finding inner strength.

 3. The goals of Vedic religion are focused on being able to conquer the inner self and improve yourself.
-The goal of Hinduism is to reach the state of moksha, or freedom from the cycle of death and rebirth.
+Hinduism aims to reach the state of moksha, or freedom from the cycle of death and rebirth.

 4. The difference between Veda and Hinduism is that Hinduism is a religion, and Veda is a collection of religious texts.